 You have the option of keeping the zucchinis raw or lightly sautéing them.
 I prefer them cooked a little but either way, it’s delicious.

 A note about cooking spiralized zucchini: If your zucchinis are large they will release quite a bit of water when sautéed.
 To get rid of the excess water: Layer the zucchini into a mixing bowl, salting each layer lightly.
 Let stand for 20 minutes.
-Drain the zucchini in a colander, squeezing tightly to remove as much liquid as possible.
+Drain the zucchini in a colander, squeezing in a kitchen towel to remove as much liquid as possible.
 Proceed to sauté them.

 Zucchinis are full of carotenoids that promote healthy eyesight.
 They have good amounts of potassium and magnesium that helps keep your blood pressure normal.
 Also high in folate which breaks down amino acids such as homocysteine helping to prevent heart attacks and strokes.